rustbase/rustbase/src/server/wirewave/README.md

 ## Response
 Each response is a BSON document with the following fields:
 - `body`: The body of the message.
 This is a BSON document.
 - `message`: The message to send to the client.
-This is a BSON document.
+This is a string.
 - `status`: The status of the response.
 This is a enum with the following values:
   - `Ok`: The request was successful.
   - `Error`: The request failed.